DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab07/README.md

 </div>
 ```

 This is the code you will see in your App.jsx file after adding the routing functionality.
-The first two Routes are custom routes you provide to any of your components (you can pass on properties or functions to these as well).
+The first two Routes are custom routes you provide to any of your components (you can pass on properties or functions here as well).
 Adjust
 them to show what they need to show.
-The first should show our ProfileGallery, the last the SetupDate component we are going to make.
+The first should show our ProfileGallery, the second the SetupDate component we are going to make.
 The last Route is a fallback that is used whenever someone tries to go to an address that doesn't exist.
 It can be used to show a custom 404 page.
 <Outlet /> is where the result of our routes will be shown.
 The component we show will be replacing <Outlet />.

 Once this is done, your routes are active and working.

 Of course, routing to a SetupDate component won't be working since we still need to create it.
 Let's do that!

 ## Creating the SetupDate component